UniversalDependencies/docs/_2016-09-05--06-prague/features.md

   Similarly, negative particles like [en] _not_ could have `Polarity=Neg`.
 * TO DISCUSS: `Interrog` (interrogativity).
 In some sense it is parallel to (but separate from) polarity (negativity).
-  It may mark independent question particles, which exist in some languages (but note that these could also be covered by `PartType=Int` if we approve the feature), as well as interrogative forms of verbs (which are currently labeled by `Mood=Int` in Irish; is it possible that an interrogative verb form also needs another mood marked, e.g. necessitative?)
+  It may mark independent question particles, which exist in some languages (but note that these could also be covered by `PartType=Int` if we approve the feature), as well as interrogative forms of verbs.
+  These currently appear in Irish and are tagged `Mood=Int` there; however, the interrogative morphemes may probably be combined with other mood categories (examples?
+Turkish?), which supports interrogativity as a separate feature.
   It would not apply to interrogative pronouns, determiners and adverbs, which are already marked by `PronType=Int`—much like `Polarity=Neg` is not used where `PronType=Neg` is.
 Similarly to polarity, the feature is proposed in UniMorph.
   It has two values there, `Decl` and `Int`, but the former is not expected to be used frequently (similar to `Pos` in